On a generalization of affinoid varieties: Spectra of bornological algebras

 because $y^n \to 0$ and the other factor is bounded.
-Since $A$ is semi-complete then the series defines an element of $A$ and by the usual argument of the Neumann series one sees that this series define an inverse of $x$. \end{proof} \end{prop}
+Since $A$ is semi-complete then the series defines an element of $A$.
+The usual argument of Neumann's series applies and it implies that the series $\underset{n = 0}{\overset{\infty}\sum} y^n$ defines an inverse of $x$. \end{proof}